 In our dermatology clinics at Advanced Dermatology of the Midlands, easy bruising & thin skin are common issues we hear about from our patients.
 As we age, these changes are seen more often.
 Most of the cases we see are in individuals over 50 to 60 years of age.
-Because this is so common, we wanted to prepare this information with details about why easy bruising & thin skin occur and what to do about it.
+Because this is so common, we wanted to prepare this information with details about why easy bruising & thin skin occurs, as well as treatment for thin skin and easy bruising.

-Easy Bruising & Thin Skin in Older Adults Best Dermatology Omaha & Council Bluffs
+Easy Bruising & Thin Skin in Older Adults: Common Problems and Treatment Options

 For starters, the most common area we see the problem is on the forearms.
 In some cases, we may also see it on the upper arms, the legs, and even more rarely on the upper chest or neck.
 Usually the bruising develops very gradually, where a person will initially start to have some easy bruising here and there, with them seeing much more bruising over months or years.